 Today, there are a few tributes to Astor in her hometown as well as in California.

 Astor’s childhood home stands at 2435 12th St. in Quincy, Illinois, and is privately owned.
 Her time in Quincy is profiled in Quincy Off-Record, available for download here.

 In Hollywood, California, she has a star on the Hollywood Walk of Fame in honor of her contributions to motion pictures.
-The star is located at 6701 Hollywood Boulevard.
+The star is located at 6701 Hollywood Blvd., Los Angeles, California.

 Far more impressive than the physical location in relation to Astor are her own words and story.
 Her ability to face troubling situations head-on while also executing a professional career is truly impressive.
 Futhermore, her filmography certainly continues to expose new generations to Astor’s fine talents as a dedicated actress.

 This post is part of the Luso World Cinema Blogathon, hosted by Spellbound By Movies and Crítica Retrô.